sudheerj/javascript-interview-questions/README.md

 288. ### How do you print numbers with commas as thousand separators

-     You can use `Number.prototype.toLocaleString()` method which returns a string with a language-sensitive representation such as thousand separator,currency etc of this number.
+     You can use the `Number.prototype.toLocaleString()` method which returns a string with a language-sensitive representation such as thousand separator,currency etc of this number.

      ```javascript
      function convertToThousandFormat(x){